Important Global Message

 Thank you for your patience as we improve our online services.

 Miami-Dade 911 operators are trained to help you get through the call and they understand that you are under unusual stress.
 They will guide you through the process, but it helps to know how the system works.

 When you dial 911 from a land line in Miami-Dade County, it gets routed to the appropriate regional 911 receiving center.
 The address that you are calling from will automatically come up in the system, but the operator will ask you for the address anyway for verification, and in case the emergency is not at the exact location that you are calling from.

 If you are calling from a mobile phone, the routing is tricky because many cellular phone systems will trace your number back to the closest cell tower, which might not be anywhere near your actual location.
 When calling 911 from a mobile phone you should be prepared to give an exact address if possible, or a very good description of your location.

 Your call will be received by a 911 operator who will ask basic information first, including:

 - The address or location of the incident

 - A call-back number

-Immediately upon receiving the basic information, the call is routed to the appropriate department dispatchers, either fire-rescue or police, or sometimes both.
+Immediately upon receiving the basic information, the call is routed to the appropriate department dispatchers, either fire rescue or police but sometimes both.
 They dispatch the assignment needed for your emergency, even while you are likely still on the phone with the 911 operator, who will continue to ask more detailed questions about your emergency.
 Remember that help is already on the way at this point.
 Many callers get frustrated and panic because they think that all the questions are slowing the response.
 The answers to these questions will allow dispatchers to update the rescuers with additional information while they are on the way, which will help them handle your emergency more efficiently.